mezzolite/react-crud-frontend/README.md

 * Add an adoptable dog to the adoptable dogs list by clicking a button

-* Remove an adoptable dog from the adoptable dogs list by clicking a button

-* Edit information associated with an adoptable dog

 * Search for dogs by breed

 ### Below is the wireframe for the Dog Adoption app ###